sajmoni/alchemy/template/folder/README.md

 sound.coin.play()
 ```

-Add sound files to `public/asset/sound` and run `npm run sound` to be able to use them.
+Add sound files to `src/public/asset/sound` and run `npm run sound` to be able to use them.

 ---

 ### State management

-You can subscribe to state changes with [`valtio`]().
+You can subscribe to state changes with [`valtio`](https://github.com/pmndrs/valtio).
 You register a callback for the part of state you want to subscribe to.

 Example usage: